floragunncom/search-guard-docs/configuration.md

 ```
 As you see, you can map users directly to a Search Guard role, but also any backend role found during the authorisation phase.
 These backend roles can for example stem from an LDAP server, but you can also use internal roles defined in `sg_config.yml`.

-When using TLS certificates for authentication, you can also use hostnames.
-Wildcards are allowed.
+You can also set up a permission schema based on hostnames and/or IP addressed.
+Use the `hosts` entry for that.
+You can also use wildcards in this section.

 ## Define roles and the associated permissions

-Search Guard roles and their associated opemrissions are defined in the file `sg_roles.yml`.
+Search Guard roles and their associated permissions are defined in the file `sg_roles.yml`.
 You can define as many roles as you like.
-The syntax to define a role, and associate permissions is as follows:
+The syntax to define a role, and associate permissions with it, is as follows:

 ```
 <sg_role_name>: